Frequently Asked Questions

 Specific guidance can be found on this page.

 Yes.
-UU research may transition between different color zones based on the COVID-19 climate, or other emergency alerts such as an earthquake, active shooter, etc. Please refer to the VPR COVID website for continual updates.
+UU research may transition between different Research Operation Levels based on the COVID-19 climate, or other emergency alerts such as an earthquake, active shooter, etc. Please refer to the VPR COVID website for continual updates.

 - Is COVID-19 testing required?

 The UU does not currently have the capacity to test individuals.
-Please follow self-report instructions in the Research Alert Level guidance document.
+Please follow self-report instructions in the Research Operation Table guidance document.

 - Will key card access continue to be required for accessing research buildings?

 Yes.
-Key card access to research buildings will continue during level Orange.
+Key card access to research buildings will continue during Limited Research Activies phase.

 - Are the core facilities open for business?
 What restrictions are in place?